Cyril-Basquin/AWS/Tutorials/AWS_Basics_command_line.md

 **For an ubuntu AMI:**
 ```$ ssh -i key.pem ubuntu@xxx.xxx.xxx.xxx```

-where key.pem is the Access key of your instance.
-This command implies that your are located in the folder where you key is:
+Note: key.pem is the Access key of your instance.
+Note: This command implies that your are located in the folder where you key is:
 ```$ cd c:\User\Username\Wher\ever\you\put\it```

 Otherwise you can use: